-AM Columbus with John Foster and The Q-Mix Morning Show - The Education Coordinator participates in a monthly radio show on 1010 WCSI providing information on environmental issues, District services and upcoming special events.
+AM Columbus with John Foster & The Q-Mix Morning Show - The Education Coordinator participates in a monthly radio show on 1010 WCSI providing information on environmental issues, District services and upcoming special events.
 Appearances are also made on QMIX and other local radio stations as needed for promotions and events.

-3 R's Pavilion - The Pavilion showcases items made from recycled materials The pavilion hosted many events in 2015 including the annual hot dog roast as part of the Earth Day Celebration as well as fieldtrips with local organizations and schools.
+3 R's Pavilion - The Pavilion showcases items made from recycled materials The pavilion hosted many events in 2016 including the annual hot dog roast as part of the Earth Day Celebration as well as fieldtrips with local organizations and schools.

-Community Event Recycling- In 2015, The District loaned event recycling containers to several area organizations to promote plastic bottle and aluminum can recycling at several community events including Qmix Fireworks, Neighborfest, March of Dimes walk, Artfest, Cummins and Scottish Festival.
+Community Event Recycling- In 2016, The District loaned event recycling containers to several area organizations to promote plastic bottle and aluminum can recycling at several community events including Alzheimer Walk, Neighborfest, March of Dimes Walk, Cummins, Bicentennial Torch Event and Scottish Festival.